 Diabetic peripheral neuropathy happens from nerve damage caused by high blood sugar.
 Nerves that are exposed to chronic high blood sugar can get damaged from the disruption of proper blood flow or from an alteration of the cellular structure of the nerve.

-Nerve and muscle damage can happen as a side effect from prescription meds.
+Nerve and muscle damage can happen as a side effect of prescription meds.
 Neuropathy and myopathy can cause symptoms that mimic sciatica brought on by disc herniation.
 Sometimes, if the medication is no longer taken the symptoms go away.
 The list of medications include:

-The piriformis muscle originates on the sacrum, runs through the sciatic notch, shown above, and attaches the top of the femur.
+The piriformis muscle originates on the sacrum, runs through the sciatic notch, shown above, and attaches to the top of the femur.
 The sciatic notch also includes the sciatic nerve.
 Piriformis syndrome is caused when the piriformis muscle compresses the sciatic nerve.
 Individuals typically report pain in the buttocks that shoots down the same leg and is made worse when sitting.
 Piriformis syndrome can be difficult to diagnose, but physical exam maneuvers have been developed in aiding the diagnosis of the syndrome.
 They involve some form of hip abduction resistance and external rotation to cause a contraction of the piriformis muscle.

 Also known as wallet neuritis, and wallet sciatica are terms that have been used to describe compression of the sciatic nerve by a heavy/bulky wallet in a back pocket.
 It is similar to symptoms of piriformis syndrome and presents in the buttocks and the same leg that can get aggravated from sitting.
 Usually, if the wallet is the sole cause, taking the wallet from the back pocket to another pocket or other storage option often brings pain relief.